|

 I would not use the CD feature, it just had phenomenal sound for a boom-box.
 For

+$200 it should.
 I then had to decide how to attach the boom-box to my ice

 chest.
 A quick trip to K-mart and the problem was solved.
 Praise the Lord for